Gustavosaf/Ankle-Foot-Prosthesis/README.md

 Project Components:

-TransTibial Prosthesis: The prosthesis is designed to provide support and mobility for individuals with transtibial amputations.
+Transtibial Prosthesis: The prosthetic footis has design based on venture® and is designed to provide support and mobility for individuals with transtibial amputations.
 It incorporates a mobile ankle.

 Mobile Platform: The mobile platform is designed to simulate walking conditions and interaction with the surface during prosthesis use.
 The platform has one degree of freedom (GDL) and moves along the rotational z-axis.